yiisoft/yii2-docker/README.md

 The port 9005 is enabled in docker-compose.apache.yml and to activate ip 10.254.254.254 locally, on MacOS the command is:

     ifconfig lo0 alias 10.254.254.254

-## MySQL and PhpMyAdmin support

-If you want to add mysql and phpmyadmin support, copy .env-dist.mysql-and-phpmyadmin file instead .env-dist

-    cp .env-dist.mysql-and-phpmyadmin .env

-the rebuild:

-    docker-compose build

-You have other settings that can be changed:

-- `MYSQL_HOST` host to connect to mysql server
-- `MYSQL_DATABASE` name of a databased created at boot
-- `MYSQL_ROOT_PASSWORD` password of root user
-- `MYSQL_USER` username of user created at boot
-- `MYSQL_PASSWORD` password of user created at boot

-To test MySQL and PhpMyAdmin support, start the services

-    docker-compose up -d

-To connect to PhpMyAdmin, go to http://localhost:8888 and type:

-- `mysql` as server
-- `root` as username (or dev)
-- `root` as password (or dev)

-These values can be changed inside `.env-dist.mysql-and-phpmyadmin` file.

-To test mysql connection inside the php container, connect to it

-    docker exec -it yii2apache_php_1 bash

-(adjust yii2apache_php_1 with php container name if is different)

-and then try to connect to mysql:

-    mysql -h mysql -u root -proot

-and you should enter inside mysql console.

-Now you can connect to mysql also from Yii app.

 ## Documentation